Jenny Mikakos MP

 Member for Northern Metropolitan Region

-Jenny has led the transformation of Victoria’s children and family services system through the Roadmap for Reform and the move from crisis response to prevention and early intervention.
-She has overseen the largest ever expansion of the child protection workforce in Victoria’s history, delivering funding for 610 new child protection workers.
+As Minister for Families and Children, Jenny led the transformation of Victoria’s children and family services system through the Roadmap for Reform, moving from crisis response to prevention and early intervention.
+As Minister, Jenny oversaw a 69 per cent increase in investment for child and family services and the largest ever expansion of the child protection workforce in Victoria’s history, delivering funding for 610 new child protection workers.

 As Minister for Youth Affairs, Jenny strengthened the government’s engagement with young people who face disadvantage by investing in initiatives that support and empower them to reach their full potential.
 This was underpinned by the development of the Youth Policy: Building Stronger Youth Engagement in Victoria and an investment of over $80 million to deliver programs that support youth engagement and participation in community and economic life.

 Jenny grew up in Northcote, in her electorate, in a migrant working class family.
 Jenny holds a Bachelor of Law and a Bachelor of Arts from the University of Melbourne and practised as a lawyer prior to entering parliament.